 Today marks exactly one week since the end of the National Arts Festival 2019, hosted in the lovely Grahamstown (Makhanda).
 The National Arts Festival is an event I eagerly await all year round till the June/July period arrives.
 It’s a (really, really) good excuse to head out for a road-trip, and more importantly, to come together with other festival-goers young and old, local and foreign, to celebrate the arts.
 Continue reading “The National Arts Festival 2019.”

-It’s not very often that you meet someone so exceptionally talented yet still so kind and humble, and down to earth.
+It’s not very often that you meet someone so exceptionally talented, yet still so kind, humble, and down to earth.

-We sat down to talk about everything from Luke’s artwork, to his view on social media, challenges he’s faced as a young creator, the ups and downs of living in Port Elizabeth, the influence of his parents – mother, Sharon Rudman and late father Andre Rudman, who passed away when Luke was a one year old – on his love for art, and more
+We sat down to talk about everything, from Luke’s artwork, to his view on social media, challenges he’s faced as a young creator, the ups and downs of living in Port Elizabeth, the influence of his parents – mother Sharon Rudman and late father Andre Rudman, who passed away when Luke was a 1-year-old – on his love for art, and more.